-- What is the purpose of the STEP tribal education agency (TEA) pilot?
+- What is the purpose of the STEP Program?

-- What are the ESEA State-administered formula grant programs, and which programs could TEAs and SEAs include in a pilot?
+- Which ESEA formula grant programs could TEAs and SEAs or LEAs include under STEP?

-- Will TEAs receive State-administered formula grant program funds from the Department to distribute to the affected LEAs during the pilot?
+- Will the Department provide TEAs with State-administered formula grant program funds to distribute to the affected LEAs under the STEP program?

-- If a TEA and SEA decide to undertake joint functions, such as monitoring or providing technical assistance, would that count as the TEA assuming administrative functions?
+- If a TEA decides to undertake joint functions with either the SEA or the LEA, such as monitoring or providing technical assistance, would that count as the TEA assuming administrative functions?

 - Does the Family Educational Rights and Privacy Act (FERPA) prohibit a TEA from collecting or receiving data on students as part of its agreement with the SEA?